briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

         recovered.

-    2. _(2)_ The Chief of Police shall maintain a record of any vehicle removed from private property in the Chief’s jurisdiction that is established as a private tow-away zone of which the Chief has received notice under this section.
+    2. _(2)_ The Chief of Police shall maintain a record of any vehicle removed from private property in the Chief's jurisdiction that is established as a private tow-away zone of which the Chief has received notice under this section.
 The record shall include all information submitted by the towing service.
 The Chief shall provide any information in the record that pertains